jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: A signature is called a John Hancock because he signed the Declaration of Independence.
-Only 2 people signed the declaration of independence on July 4.
-The Last person signed 2 years later.
+⚡<!-- FUNFACT --> Fun fact: On a Canadian two dollar bill, the flag flying over the Parliament buildings is an American flag.

 </div>